 If either DHCP or the TFTP transfer fail, the NetBoot code checks whether the TFTP transfer has been successful in a previous attempt.
-If so, the TINI400 ROM exits NetBoot and transfers execution to the find-user-code routine.
-If the TFTP transfer has not been successful in the past, the TINI400 ROM allows the watchdog timer to reset the DS80C400.
+(Note that this feature requires cooperation by the user application.)
+If so, the DS80C400 ROM exits NetBoot and transfers execution to the find-user-code routine.
+If the TFTP transfer has not been successful in the past, the DS80C400 ROM allows the watchdog timer to reset the DS80C400.